Download the Code of Federal Regulations in XML.

 (2) Deadline for response.
-A response to a Pre-Penalty Notice must be made within the applicable 30-day period set forth in this paragraph.
+A response to a Pre-Penalty Notice must be made within 30 days of the date of service of the Pre-Penalty Notice.
 The failure to submit a response within the applicable time period set forth in this paragraph shall be deemed to be a waiver of the right to respond.

 (i) Computation of time for response.
 A response to a Pre-Penalty Notice must be postmarked or date-stamped by the U.S. Postal Service (or foreign postal service, if mailed abroad) or courier service provider (if transmitted to the Office of Foreign Assets Control by courier) on or before the 30th day after the postmark date on the envelope in which the Pre-Penalty Notice was mailed.
 If the Pre-Penalty Notice was personally delivered by a non-U.S. Postal Service agent authorized by the Office of Foreign Assets Control, a response must be postmarked or date-stamped on or before the 30th day after the date of delivery.

 (ii) Extensions of time for response.
 If a due date falls on a federal holiday or weekend, that due date is extended to include the following business day.
 Any other extensions of time will be granted, at the discretion of the Office of Foreign Assets Control, only upon specific request to the Office of Foreign Assets Control.